NoroffFEU/development-platforms/case-studies/microsoft-power-apps.md

 Performance: Being a cloud-based environment, users can experience lag time and slow response times when running a bigger application.

 Subscription cost: Microsoft Power Apps is a subscription-based service.
-While it's an affordable platform for small businesses, it may not be the best option for bigger enterprises with a large base of users.
+Since PowerApps functions inside a Microsoft environment, depending on cost and licensing, it may or may not be an available option for you or your customer.

 Limited Offline Access: Another limitation is that Microsoft Power Apps requires an internet connection to work.
 This can be a challenge for businesses that require offline access to their data, or work in places with limited network access.